Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/migration.md

 ## Other breaking changes

   * After calling `NetworkDriver.Disconnect`, notifying the remote peer of the disconnection now requires completing a `NetworkDriver.ScheduleUpdate` job.
 In 1.X, `NetworkDriver.ScheduleFlushSend` used to be sufficient for this purpose but it's not the case anymore.
+The reason for this change is to allow supporting new protocols (e.g. WebSockets) where disconnecting might involve more work than simply sending a message.
   * Using `SimulatorPipelineStageInSend` is now deprecated.
 Instead, use `SimulatorPipelineStage` and configure the new `ApplyMode` parameter to the direction (send, receive, or both) it should apply to.
   * `NetworkSettings.WithBaselibNetworkInterfaceParameters` is now deprecated.
 The maximum payload size can't be configured anymore and is automatically handled by UTP.
 The receive/send queue sizes are now configured via `NetworkSettings.WithNetworkConfigParameters`.
   * `NetworkSettings.WithDataStreamParameters` and `NetworkSettings.WithPipelineParameters` have been removed.
 The parameters they were used to configure are now handled automatically by UTP and don't require manual configuration anymore.
 Calls to these methods can be safely deleted.